-Sarika is Co-Senior Editor and contributing author of The Field Guide to Conservation in Cities, a guidebook for practitioners doing urban conservation with underresourced communities that focuses strongly on environmental justice principles and authentic community engagement with the North America Cities Network of The Nature Conservancy.
+Sarika was Co-Senior Editor and contributing author in the first iteration of The Field Guide to Conservation in Cities, a guidebook for practitioners doing urban conservation with communities of color and communities facing poverty.

 As Whole Measures Program Director at Center for Whole Communities, Sarika led the development of Whole Measures for Urban Conservation, an equity-oriented planning, evaluation and community engagement focusing on justice and fairness, economic vitality, community engagement and community resilience.